neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 title: neutralino.config.json
 ---

 `neutralino.config.json` file contains the application configuration details.
+Every Neutralinojs app requires the following mandatory keys from the config file.

+- `applicationId`
+- `url`
+- `defaultMode`

+Other configuration properties are optional and has default values.

 ## `applicationId: string`
 Unique string to identify your application.
 Eg: `js.neutralino.sample`